Tips for Traveling Pregnant

 Most airlines prohibit international travel after 32 weeks in pregnancy and domestic travel after 34 to 36 weeks.
 Sometimes they will make exceptions for emergencies.
 Whether by air, car or train, avoid traveling long distances in the last month before your due date.
 That way you are closer to home if you go into labor early.
 Some insurers will not cover services in the last weeks of pregnancy if you are more than a certain distance from home.
 In those cases, going into labor when you didn't expect it and delivering at an unexpected hospital would not only be a surprise but expensive too.
 You may want to check with your insurer before traveling.

 Try to schedule long trips after your fourth month of pregnancy and before your third trimester.
-By then, many symptoms of morning sickness are gone.
-Travel lightly and only pack what you can carry, or purchase a rolling luggage cart with a secure handle.
+By the fourth month, many symptoms of morning sickness are gone.

-Don't sit for more than one hour at a time.
+If you can avoid it, don't sit for more than one hour at a time.
 Walk around and stretch your legs frequently to reduce leg cramps.
 If you are driving, take breaks every hour for a short walk.
-Moving your arms and legs improves blood flow in your body and prevents blood clots from forming.
+Moving your arms and legs, even if you must stay in your seat, improves blood flow in your body and prevents blood clots from forming.

 Wear comfortable clothes and loose-fitting shoes.
 This also helps maintain blood flow while making your travel time more enjoyable.